Professional Wrestlers Who Abused Performance Enhancing Drugs

 Fans of the WWE Attitude Era will recognize the name of this wrestling legend.
 Unfortunately, Eddie Guerrero’s abuse of performance-enhancing drugs cost him his life.
-In 2005, the superstar died from a sudden heart attack, only a few days after he had retrieved PEDs from Signature Pharmacy (Orlando, Florida).
+In 2005, the superstar died from a sudden heart attack.
+This happened only a few days after he had retrieved PEDs from Signature Pharmacy (Orlando, Florida).
 According to reports, the drugs had consisted of two steroids (testosterone and nandrolone) and anastozole (a form of estrogen that blocks the growth of female breast tissue).
 While doctors did not initially determine if these drugs caused Guerrero’s death, researchers use the late wrestler’s case as a viable confirmation of the link between steroid abuse and cardiovascular failure.

 Born Adam Joseph Copeland, the wrestler Edge did not have to admit to his use of steroids.
 Initially, his physical transformation in 2005 was enough to reveal his abuse to fans.
 From the start of his career to stardom, Copeland changed from a lean athlete into a muscular powerhouse thanks to the use of PEDs.
 However, the superstar later confessed that he cared more about his career than his gigantic physique.
 In an interview, Copeland explained that the drugs were impeding his wrestling ability and his emotional well-being.
 If anything, his experience is an example of overcoming abusive behavior.